Financial highlights and outlook

 Operative Umsatzrendite

-Another key performance indicator is the operating profit of the Brand Group Premium.
+Another key performance indicator is the operating profit of the Brand Group Progressive.
 This key figure represents the economic performance of our core business as well as the economic performance of our fundamental operational activity, and is defined as follows:

 Revenue